EntimemaInsight/Monthly-Review-Credit-Card-Company-Analysis-with-Power-BI/README.md

 Images/: Folder containing the dashboards used in the project.
 CreditCardSalesMonthly.pbix: Power BI file containing the visualizations and dashboards for the presentation.
 README.md: This file, providing an overview of the project and instructions for use.

-## Usage
-The data used in this project is entirely fictional and intended solely for demonstration purposes.
-The data represents a sample of credit card sales data from a credit card company over the course of two years.

 ## Key Insights
 Each month's review includes the following components/key insights: